SanoKhan22/EmoTranslator/README.md

 ---

-*Thanks for checking out EmoTrans!*
+*Thanks for checking out EmoTranslator!*